Dayton, Ohio: Ecology

 The Dayton Audubon Society is the National Audubon Society's local chapter.
 The Dayton chapter manages local activities contributing to the annual, hemisphere-wide Christmas Bird Count.
 The Chapter began participation in the National Count in 1924.
 The local Count was initially coordinated by Ben Blincoe, who was succeeded by Jim Hill in 1970.
 In the mid-1960s, the freezing of Lake Erie and associated marshlands led species of waterfowl to appear in the Dayton-area, where surface waters remained unfrozen.
-Nine varieties of birds have been observed every year in the Dayton area: downy woodpecker, Carolina chickadee, tufted titmouse, brown creeper, cardinal, junco, tree sparrow, song sparrow and crow.
+Nine varieties of birds have been observed every year in the Dayton area: downy woodpecker, Carolina chickadee, tufted titmouse, brown creeper, northern cardinal, dark-eyed junco, American tree sparrow, song sparrow and American crow.

-Demographics

-Note: the following demographic information applies only to the city of Dayton proper.
-For other Dayton-area communities, see their respective articles.

-Dayton's population declined significantly from a peak of 262,332 residents in 1960 to only 141,759 in 2010.
-This was in part due to the slowdown of the region's manufacturing and the growth of Dayton's affluent suburbs including Oakwood, Englewood, Beavercreek, Springboro, Miamisburg, Kettering, and Centerville.
-The city's most populous ethnic group, white, declined from 78.1% in 1960 to 51.7% by 2010.
-Recent census estimates show a population decline since 2010.

-As of the 2000 census, the median income for a household in the city was $27,523, and the median income for a family was $34,978.
-Males had a median income of $30,816 versus $24,937 for females.
-The per capita income for the city was $34,724.
-About 18.2% of families and 23.0% of the population were below the poverty line, including 32.0% of those under age 18 and 15.3% of those age 65 or over.